moliver28/research-handbook/content/handbook/people-group/learning-and-development/elevate-programs/elevate+/_participant-hub.md

 In Module 3, create a shared understanding around the importance for your team members to understand how they each contribute to driving results for customers by:

-1. Learning from each other about GitLab's core business, revenue streams, and customer profiles
+1. Learn from each other about GitLab's core product, revenue streams, and customers
-2. Identifing how each of your teams contribute to GitLab's success and and beating our competition
+1. Understand why this knowledge is critical for leading to empower and leading for results
-3. Providing tools, language, and resources for you to lead a conversation with your team members
+1. Provide tools, language, and resources for you to lead a conversation with your team members

 **Key Links**

 1. [Module 3 Feedback Form](https://docs.google.com/forms/d/e/1FAIpQLSfmNnaI8C57ua1uRygJ7YlfbHKmmzaYqqD6mypZw5RlWe0cIQ/viewform?usp=sf_link)

 ## Module 4:

-*More information to be added soon.*
+In Module 4, increase your cross-functional effectiveness in order to clear the way for your team to get results.

+1. Share your team’s highest order purpose and alignment to GitLab’s overall goals
+1. Map your cross-functional partners within and outside GitLab
+1. Learn skills for building and repairing relationships with key partners

 **Key Links**